georgios-stats/Topics_in_Statistics/README.md

 ### Contigency tables

-This is a superficial introduction to essential contigency table concepts
+This is a preliminary introduction to essential contigency table concepts

 Handout